soulsam480/rengoku/content/blog/underachievement-and-hard-work.md

 ---
 title: Underachievement and hard work
-description: ideas on how hard work doesn't necessarrily translate to sizeable achievement in this age of software and software engineers.
+description: thoughts on how hard work doesn't necessarrily translate to sizeable achievement in this age of software and software engineers.
 author:
   name: soulsam480
   github: soulsam480